 The Bremerton team was particularly interested in the way ManagedMethods has developed security features to provide school administrators with in-depth visibility into what students and staff are creating, importing, and sharing in cloud applications.

-“ManagedMethods is our forensic tool in G Suite,” says Feltus.
+“ManagedMethods is our forensic tool in Google Workspace,” says Feltus.
 “We get the alert from Gaggle, but ManagedMethods gives us the details we need to follow up quickly.
 And when student safety is at risk, time is critical.”

 ManagedMethods offers out-of-the-box and customizable monitoring features to cover security and compliance requirements.
 The platform integrates well with Bremerton’s tech stack, which includes traditional network security as well as Gaggle and GoGuardian.